Wypinho/static---dynamic-testing/testing_task_1.md

 end
 end

+# wrong indentation
 def self.cards_total(cards)
   # uninitialised variable - should be total = 0
   total
   for card in cards
     total += card.value
-    # return should be outside for loop, otherwise will print this statement for every card
+    # return should be outside for loop, otherwise will print this statement for every card.
+Also missing a space before total.
     # total hasn't been converted to a string
-    return "You have a total of" + total end end
+    return "You have a total of" + total end
+  # missing an end for the method
+end
 ```